Inspired jam flavors are the perfect base for syrups for cocktails. Easily create a variety of simple syrups to elevate your craft libations.

 - Pour through a fine mesh strainer and if needed, use a funnel to get the syrup into a bottle or jar.

-- That’s it!
-As soon the simple syrup cools completely you’re ready to begin some fun mixology.
+- That's it!
+As soon the simple syrup cools completely to room temperature you're ready to begin some fun mixology.

-- We stored our syrups in the refrigerator for over two weeks with absolutely no diminishing of the flavor or quality.
+- We stored our syrups in the refrigerator in an airtight container for over two weeks with absolutely no diminishing of the flavor or quality.

 Be ready to make your flavored syrups by stocking up on unique jams